MahmoudUwk/Energy-Prediction/ASHRAE_Preprocessing_Report.md

 - Method: MinMaxScaler (0.0 to 1.0 range), FIT ON TRAIN ONLY; applied to val/test
 - Columns: numeric features only; `building_id` is excluded from scaling and used for windowing
 - Important: Uses `MINMAX_FEATURE_RANGE` from `config.py`
+- Target normalization: FIT ON TRAIN ONLY; applied to val/test (val/test may exceed [0,1] if outside train range)

 ### Target Preparation
 - Target: `meter_reading` (kWh); no log transform (MinMax only)